 Let Us Fight For You

-At Peter N. Davis & Associates, we’ve been fighting for Paterson victims against insurance companies for over 20 years.
+At Peter N. Davis & Associates, we’ve been fighting for Lodi victims against insurance companies for over 20 years.
 After winning over $150 million in settlements, we’re only motivated to fight harder for future victims being denied their compensation.
 Don’t let an insurance company or rideshare service deny you the compensation you deserve.
 Contact us today for a free consultation.

 How Insurance Works With Rideshare Services